bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 - Push the data to a database (like dynamoDB on AWS)

 ### Version 3
-- Think of Infrastrcuture as code for your resources
+- Think of Infrastructure as code for your resources
 - Run this as a Serverless app with an api to access this

 ### Example for a interactive python code is in the repo